SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 13.	*Click* on *Technical Correlation* to see the parameters of **SAP Passport**

     <br>![](/exercises/ex3/images/IMWorkforceSAPPassport.png)

+    >
-    Single messages in the hybrid landscape are correlated to each other to an end-to-end message flow.
+    > Single messages in a hybrid landscape are correlated to each other to understand the end-to-end message path.
 To accomplish this the **SAP Passport mechanism** is leveraged.
 SAP applications are using this approach to mix in a *transaction ID* and a unique *correlation ID*.
+    >

 ## Summary